CZ12: Plot

-Meanwhile, the Dragon bronze head is expected to fetch the highest price but no one bids for it due to increasing pressure from activist groups.
+Meanwhile, the Dragon bronze head is expected to fetch the highest price; however, no one bids for it due to increasing pressure from activist groups.
 MP Corp, to teach these groups a lesson, threatens to throw the relic into an active volcano, calling the mission "Let the Dragon Fly", if no bids are received by noon the next day.
 The deadline passes without a single bid and Vulture leads a group of three sky divers to throw the relic into the volcano.
 JC intervenes in order to save the relic from dropping into the volcano, and is severely injured in the ensuing airborne struggle.
 As a mark of respect, Vulture hands over the relic to a sprawled JC.
 MP Corp's owners are arrested on possession of "The Roses" painting.
 JC is seen recovering in a hospital and on good terms with everyone, including Vulture, and also reunites with his wife, who visits him in the hospital.